 2016-11-19 10.40.27

-During the 2015 season, various club members conspired to update the two corner modules that connect the back portion of the layout with the long-established front section.
-The corner modules previously contained a mountain that was problematic for operations and was replaced by a country village (pictures above).
+During the 2015 season, several club members worked to update the two corner modules that connect the back portion of the layout with the long-established front section.
+The corner modules previously contained a mountain that was problematic for operations; it was replaced by a country village (part 1).

 IMG_4039a